 Welcome to the course guide for CHEM 4670, where you can learn about the best resources at the UNT Libraries for your chemistry research and how to cite the sources you find.
-I'm the chemistry librarian, Erin O'Toole; please feel free to contact me anytime with your questions about research and the Libraries.
 Start off your research by reading below about the types of resources we offer and then move on to the tabs at the top of the screen.

 Reference Sources, such as encyclopedias, handbooks and dictionaries, are a good place to start your research because they provide:

 background on a topic

 potential keywords for your catalog and database searches

 Books in both print and electronic format provide:

 in-depth coverage of a topic, broad in scope and usually historical

 information that is two to three years old by the publication date